 The 31st January of each year is the deadline for filing your online self-assessment tax return.
 If you favour filing a paper tax return, the deadline is 31st October of each year.
 As you can see filing your UK tax returns online gives you more time, plus it’s the way to go as paper tax filing will soon be redundant.
 You can ask out tax consultants for more details and help regarding other deadlines, as well as, assistance for filing your online tax return, which we encourage you don’t wait to do until the 30th of January.

-Information Required when Filling in your UK Tax Returns
+Information required when filling in your UK Self Assessment Tax Returns

 - If employed, all income details

 - Any partnership income

 - Pension contributions